semantic-observatory/machine-readability-observations/README.md

 - do not represent exhaustive testing,
 - do not claim completeness,
-- do not imply permanence or indélogeability,
+- do not imply permanence or immutability,
 - may become outdated as models or retrieval systems change.

 This repository intentionally prioritizes clarity over conclusiveness.